- ABA Groups

 Stites & Harbison PLLC

-William L. Penny (“Bill”) is a member of the law firm of Stites & Harbison, PLLC in the Nashville, Tennessee office.
+William L. Penny (“Bill”) is the Chair of the American Bar Association’s Section of Environment, Energy, and Resources.
+He is currently a member of the law firm of Stites & Harbison, PLLC in the Nashville, Tennessee office.
 He has practiced in the environmental law field for nearly 30 years.
 Before entering the private practice of law he was general counsel for the Tennessee Department of Environment and Conservation and its predecessor agencies for 10 years.
 His practice includes environmental remediation, water quality and wetlands, RCRA, CERCLA and UST regulatory and litigation matters before federal, state and local agencies and courts.
 He was the founding chair of the Environmental Law Sections of the Tennessee and Nashville Bar Associations.
 He is the principal author of A Practical Guide to Tennessee Environmental Law, has authored numerous articles on environmental law, maintains the Tennessee Environmental Law Blog and is a frequent speaker both nationally and locally on environmental law.
 He received his Bachelor of Arts from The University of Tennessee, Knoxville in 1975 and his Doctor of Jurisprudence from the Nashville School of Law in 1981.
 He is an instructor at the Nashville School of Law in Environmental Law and Administrative Law.
 In the Fall (unless there is an ABA event) you can find Bill at a University of Tennessee Football game either in Knoxville or wherever they play.

 Steven T. Miano